jpease/timogin/manual/performance/1on1s.markdown

   * Does anyone need any extra support?
   * Has anyone been especially helpful?

+{: .tip}
-**Tip:** Questions that make you feel nervous about the answer you may get are often the most important to ask.
+Questions that make you feel nervous about the answer you may get are often the most important ones to ask.

 ### Coaching
 For some things in life, showing up is enough.
 Coaching is not one of those things.
 To help a person realize positive change requires forethought and preparation specific to the individual.

 While the 1on1 isn't the only tool at our disposal to promote staff development, its regularity does make it one we shouldn't overlook.

 One way to think about coaching is development that involves their goals, your goals, and performance issues.
 At times two or more of these may overlap, but not always.

 Here are some questions that can help us prepare.